aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 ### 1.6.13.
 I need a Route53 Private Hosted Zone in my workload account.
 How shall I proceed?

-The workload account requires a temporary local VPC in order to create the Private Hosted Zone (PHZ)
+The workload account requires creating a temporary local VPC before creating the Private Hosted Zone (PHZ).
+Creating a PHZ in Route 53 requires assocciation with a VPC.
+You cannot specify a shared VPC when creating the PHZ, hence the need for this workaround.

-<u>**Create in workload account VPC**</u>
+<u>**Create the temporary workload account VPC**</u>

-You can create the temporary VPC at account creation via ASEA config (prefered way) by adding a config similar to this one on the workload account definition.
+You can create the temporary VPC during AWS account creation via the ASEA config (prefered way).
+Insert the "vpc" JSON object like shown below when using the ASEA config to create an AWS account.

-If you don't use the ASEA config you will need to assume the proper ASEA elevated role in the workload account in order to create the VPC.
+If you don't use the ASEA config you will need to assume the proper ASEA elevated IAM role in the workload account in order to create the VPC manually.

 ```
 "mydevacct": {